why electric bikes are not popular 1

 Storage and transportation challenges

 The weight and bulkiness of electric bikes can also pose challenges in terms of storage and transportation.
-Electric bikes may require more space to store compared to traditional bicycles, particularly for individuals living in small apartments or houses with limited storage options.
-Additionally, transporting electric bikes can be more complicated, especially if owners do not have access to a vehicle with a bike rack.
+Electric bikes may require more storage space than traditional bicycles, particularly for individuals living in small apartments or houses with limited storage options.
+Additionally, transporting electric bikes can be more complicated, especially if owners cannot access a vehicle with a bike rack.
 Addressing these challenges through innovative storage solutions and lightweight designs can make electric bikes more accessible and attractive to potential buyers.

 Why Electric Bikes Are Not Popular?